Northern Cyprus Holidays Famagusta

 Other Places to Visit

 You can visit the Grand Varosha, which has mystical and nostalgic traces.
-You can go here in 10 minutes by car from the center.
+You can go here in 10 minutes by car from the centre.

 You can visit the Venetian Palace located in the west of Namık Kemal Square.
-The palace was built by the Lusignans in the 13th century.
+In the thirteenth century, the Lusignans constructed the palace.

 Famagusta Cuisine

-The cuisine of Northern Cyprus, which has been under the influence of many cultures and civilizations throughout history, mostly has traces of Turkish and Greek cuisines.
-Pilavuna, peach kebab, molehiya dish, kolakas dish, halloumi cheese fries are the famous flavors of Cypriot cuisine.
+The cuisine of Northern Cyprus, which has been under the influence of many cultures and civilisations throughout history, mostly has traces of Turkish and Greek cuisines.
+Pilavuna, peach kebab, molehiya dish, kolakas dish, and halloumi cheese fries are the famous flavours of Cypriot cuisine.

 Famagusta Nightlife

-Cyprus Famagusta nightlife is very colorful.
+Cyprus Famagusta nightlife is very colourful.
 Entertainment venues are usually located on Salamis Street.